-As a committed player in water management, ENGIE is taking part in the current debate over corporate risk disclosure and water stewardship, alongside organizations such as the CEO Water Mandate of the UN Global Compact and the OECD.
-These initiatives have led to a homogenization of the definition and implementation of water stewardship.
+As a committed player in water management, ENGIE is taking part in the current debate over the management of priority basins and water stewardship, alongside organizations such as the CEO Water Mandate of the UN Global Compact and the OECD.
 The Group has set itself the target of reducing water consumption for energy produced by 2030 and is continuing to implement action plans for sites facing high or extreme water stress.
-In 2022, ENGIE was awarded a B rating by the CDP Water Disclosure program.
+In 2023, ENGIE was awarded an A- rating by the CDP Water Disclosure program.

 Each year, as part of the optimization of its energy production, ENGIE assesses the risk of water stress for the Group's industrial sites using the Baseline Water Stress Index and the Aqueduct tool (World Resource Institute) which maps different water-related risks.
-In 2022, 33 sites were located in areas with extremely high water stress, i.e. 4% of sites (excluding solar and wind), for which action plans have been finalized and are being implemented.
+In 2023, 53 sites were located in areas with extremely high water stress, i.e. 7% of sites (excluding solar and wind), for which action plans have been finalized and are being implemented.
 The impact of water stress is relative, however, as it depends on the site's activity and fresh water needs.
-Only six out of the 33 sites have substantial freshwater requirements (more than 100,000 m3/year).
+Only five out of the 53 sites have substantial freshwater requirements (more than 100,000 m3 / year).
 For the others, the challenge is rather how to indirectly help to preserve water resources, for example by proposing the reuse of the water by other entities in the drainage basin.
-All of the Group's initiatives have resulted in a 77.3% reduction in freshwater withdrawals from all its activities since 2012.
+All of the Group's initiatives have resulted in a 36.5% reduction since 2017 in freshwater withdrawals (salt free water) and 50% in total water consumption (fresh and salt water combined).

-Indicator title Unit ENGIE 2022 excl.
-Equans ENGIE 2021 excl.
-Equans ENGIE 2020 including Equans
+Indicator title Unit ENGIE 2023 ENGIE 2022 ENGIE 2021

 Fresh water

-Total withdrawal Mm3 1,658 2,402 2,088
+Total withdrawal Mm3 1,773 1,658 2,406

-Total discharge Mm3 1,603 2,336 2,039
+Total discharge Mm3 1,726 1,603 2,340

 Non-fresh water

-Total withdrawal Mm3 5,215 5,249 5,195
+Total withdrawal Mm3 4,292 5,215 5,249

-Total discharge Mm3 5,191 5,218 5,167
+Total discharge Mm3 4,276 5,191 5,218

-Total consumption (Withdrawals - Discharges) Mm3 80 96 77
+Total consumption (Withdrawals - Discharges) Mm3 62 80 96